Resource Management Act 1991

 Schedule 9: Special Acts under which local authorities and other public bodies exercise functions, powers, and duties, or

-"Laws that help local councils and public bodies do their jobs and protect the environment"
+"Laws that give local councils and bodies special jobs and powers"

 Next